oroinc/documentation/backend/entities-data-management/search/best-practices.rst

 * **Index data optimization**.
 You can check what entity data is not required (or not used) in the search index, remove it from mapping and/or indexed data, and trigger full reindexation (it might take some time).
 After that, each search document should become smaller and the whole index should take less space on your disk.

 * **Index structure optimization**.
-If you are using Elasticsearch, you can change the way full-text index is built: change default index analyzers, index tokenizers and index token filters to the the fastest ones.
+If you are using Elasticsearch, you can change the way full-text index is built: change default index analyzers, index tokenizers and index token filters to the fastest ones.

 * **Accessibility optimization**.
 You can measure the delay required to connect to the search index storage and try to decrease this value.
 For example, move it to a server with a smaller network delay and connection time.
 If you are using Elasticsearch cluster, then you can check where shards and replicas are placed and optimize this infrastructure, as well.